School Science Lessons

 Nanking cherry, (Prunus tomentosa), fast-growing, sets fruit within two years, up to 4.5 m, white flowers, dark red fruit about 1 cm diameter, edible, tart taste, used for juice and syrup, China, Rosaceae

-Prunus tomentosa, Nanking Cherry, Daleys Fruit Tree Nursery
+Prunus tomentosa, Nanking Cherry, Daleys Fruit Trees

 Monos plum, (Pseudanamomis umbellulifera), ciruelas, medium shrub, evergreen, fast growing, up to 5 metres tall. fruit small, yellow, juicy sweet pulp, used fresh, from reeds, gathered in wild hot, tropical lowlands, Northwestern S. America, Myrtaceae